 Luis Garza (CAMB, 2001) is Associate Professor of Dermatology at Johns Hopkins University.
 He is studying skin stem cells and prostaglandins in regeneration and wound healing.

 Dan Skovronsky (Neuroscience, 2001) is founder of Avid Radiopharmaceuticals.
 He led Avid's Florbetapir F18 compound from discovery through clinical development and commercial launch as the first FDA approved PET tracer for amyloid plaques.
 In 2010 Avid was acquired by Eli Lilly and Company.
-He serves as Avid's CEO and Vice President of Tailored Therapeutics at Eli Neuropathology at the Hospital of the University of Pennsylvania.
+He serves as SVP of clinical and product development at Eli Lilly and Company, and Vice President of Tailored Therapeutics at Eli Neuropathology at the Hospital of the University of Pennsylvania.

-Joanna Phillips (Neuroscience, 2002) is Assistant Professor of Neurological Surgery and Pathology at the University of California, San Francisco.
+Joanna Phillips (Neuroscience, 2002) is Associate Professor of Neurological Surgery and Pathology and Director of the Brain Tumor Research Center Tissue Bank at the University of California, San Francisco.
 Her research is focused on understanding how invading brain tumor cells interact with the components of the tumor microenvironment, and how these key interactions influence glioma initiation, progression, and invasion.

-Carla Keirns (History and Sociology of Science, 2003) is Assistant Professor of Preventive Medicine, Assistant Professor of Medicine and Clinical Ethicist at Stony Brook University.
-Before Stony Brook, she was a postdoctoral fellow in health services research at the University of Michigan through the Robert Wood Johnson Clinical Scholars Program.
+Carla Keirns (History and Sociology of Science, 2003) is Assistant Professor of History and Philosophy of Medicine, Assistant Professor of Internal Medicine at University of Kansas.
+Her research is at the intersection of public health and public policy, using a variety of methods and perspectives to answer questions about the social context of chronic disease, health disparities, and end-of-life care.
 She has authored articles and book chapters in clinical ethics, health services research, and history of medicine, with a focus on health disparities, end of life care, chronic disease, epidemiologic transitions and public health ethics.

-Susan Moody (CAMB, 2005) is Instructor of Medicine at Harvard University.
-Her research focuses on drug resistance and potential new breast cancer treatments.
+Susan Moody (CAMB, 2005) is Clinical Program Leader at Novartis Institutes for BioMedical Research Inc. Her research focuses on drug resistance and potential new breast cancer treatments.

 Tessa Cook (Bioengineering, 2007) is Assistant Professor of Radiology at the University of Pennsylvania.
 Her research interests include radiology informatics, radiation dose monitoring, advanced image processing and radiology education.
 She is the principal developer of RADIANCE, a free, open-source dose monitoring software for CT, which was released worldwide in 2010.
 She is also the fellowship director for the new Penn Radiology Informatics Fellowship.

-Michael Higley (Neuroscience, 2007) is Assistant Professor of Neurobiology at Yale University.
+Michael Higley (Neuroscience, 2007) is Associate Professor of Neuroscience at Yale University.
 His research looks at how the integrative properties of single neurons and local circuits support the processing, storage, and retrieval of information in healthy individuals and during the cognitive decline associated with neuropsychiatric disease.

-Christopher Vakoc (CAMB, 2007) is Assistant Professor of Molecular Biology at Cold Spring Harbor Laboratory.
+Christopher Vakoc (CAMB, 2007) is Associate Professor of Molecular Biology at Cold Spring Harbor Laboratory.
 He investigates how chromatin regulatory proteins participate in the pathogenesis of cancer.

 And for info on residency placements of our most recent graduates, visit the Residency Match Lists page.